A jackknife bias correction for nonlinear network data models with fixed effects: Empirical example

 \section{Empirical example}

-Following \citet{Jochmans2018}, we apply the jackknife procedure to two empirical settings.
-The first is a country-level trade network in which the outcome is a binary indicator for the presence of a trading relationship between 136 countries.
-The data are taken from \citet{Santos2006}, and additional details on their construction can be found in that paper.
-We use several covariates to capture homophily in trade relationships: \emph{log distance}, the log of the distance between the capitals of the countries; \emph{border}, an indicator of whether the countries share a common border; \emph{language}, an indicator for whether the countries share a language; \emph{colonial}, and indicator for whether either country had colonized the other at some point in history; and \emph{trade agreement}, an indicator for the presence of a joint preferential trade agreement between the two countries.
+I apply the jackknife procedure to a country-level trade network, using data on relationships between 136 countries, taken from \citet{Santos2006} (additional details on the data and its construction can be found in that paper).\footnote{In Supplementary Appendix D, I also estimate a zero-inflated negative binomial model, as in \cite{Burger2009}, using the same data.} The outcome variable is a binary indicator for the presence of a trading relationship, which is predicted using several covariates that capture homophily in trade relationships: \emph{log distance}, the log of the distance between the capitals of the countries; \emph{border}, an indicator of whether the countries share a common border; \emph{language}, an indicator for whether the countries share a language; \emph{colony}, and indicator for whether either country had colonized the other at some point in history; and \emph{trade agreement}, an indicator for the presence of a joint preferential trade agreement between the two countries.
+This same model is also estimated in \citet{Jochmans2018}.
 The network is dense, with around half of all potential trade links forming; however, there is significant heterogeneity in both in and out degree.
-For example, the 10th percentile of out degree is just 26 (i.e. 10 \% of countries export to fewer than 33 other countries), while the 90th percentile is 133 (i.e. 10\% of countries export to at least all but two other countries).
+For example, the 10th percentile of out degree is just 26, while the 90th percentile is 133.

-Table \ref{tab:gravity} presents the estimates of the model using a probit specification.\footnote{Two countries are dropped from the estimation as they both export and import from all other countries in the network.
-This leaves $N=134$.} The signs and magnitudes of the coefficients have been discussed in detail elsewhere and so here we focus on the effect of the bias correction.
-The magnitude of all but on of the coefficients (the exception being \emph{border}) decrease after bias correction.
-In particular, the magnitude of the impact of geographic distance on trade and of the effect of trade agreements decrease by more than a standard deviation.
-This aligns with the findings in \citet{Jochmans2018}, who uses a conditional logit estimator to correct for the incidental parameters bias, although we note that the effect of bias correction is less significant here.\footnote{Similar results to those presented in Table \ref{tab:settings} were found using a logit specification.}
+Table \ref{tab:gravity} presents the estimates of the model using a probit specification.
+The signs and general magnitudes of the coefficients agree with those estimated elsewhere (e.g.\ \citet{Helpman2008}, \citet{Jochmans2018}), and so here we focus on the effect of the bias correction.
+The bias correction has the largest impact on the geographic distance coefficient, which is reduced by 0.74 of a standard deviation, while the impact is smaller on other coefficients.
+We find that the effect of bias correction is less significant here than in \citet{Jochmans2018} who uses a conditional logit estimator to correct for the incidental parameters bias.\footnote{Similar results to those presented in Table \ref{tab:gravity} were found using a logit specification as well as using the analytical bias correction.
+We also present results of simulations calibrated to this example in the supplementary appendix.}